nzffa/nzffa/README.md

 ```
 ##About this extension

 This is the NZFFA Member Management System based on Radiant CMS.
-It provides for paid subscriptions to Readers groups.
-This gives restricted access to view or edit content and also an online marketplace.
-See the [wiki] (/nzffa/nzffa/wiki) for more details.

 For the complete member management system our following forked extensions are required:

+radiant-nzffa_conference-extension

 radiant-reader-extension